What I Should Know

 What should I know when applying to Midwestern State University?
 Are there any special procedures?

 Students with disabilities must apply to MSU through the regular admissions procedures; disability will not be considered.
-A student may, however, apply for provision of accommodations when taking standardized tests such as the SAT, ACT, and THEA.
-Consult the appropriate registration bulletin to find the directions for applying for testing accommodations or for further information.
-The registration bulletins are available from Testing Services, Hardin South 224.
+A student may, however, apply for provision of accommodations when taking standardized tests such as the SAT, ACT, and TSI.

 What should I do if I have a disability and want to receive accommodations?

-If you suspect you have a disability that is impacting your academic performance, you will need to provide documentation of that disability along with a completed request for services form to Disability Support Services after your acceptance to the university.
+If you suspect you have a disability that is impacting your academic performance, you will need to provide documentation of that disability along with a completed application to Disability Support Services after your acceptance to the university.
 The documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.
-After these items have been reviewed, you will be contacted for an appointment with the Director of Disability Support Services.
-Accommodations will be addressed during this meeting.
+After these items have been reviewed, you will be contacted with the next steps by a DSS staff member.

 I received accommodations in high school or I had an Individualized Educational Plan (IEP).
 Can I use the IEP as documentation?